×

 If you are thinking about moving to Great Guana Cay, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Great Guana Cay can vary greatly depending on the size, location, and amenities of the property.
 However, it is generally considered to be quite high due to the island's popularity as a tourist destination.
 For a luxury beachfront home, prices can easily reach into the millions.
 More modest homes or condos further from the beach may be found for a few hundred thousand dollars.
-It's also important to note that these prices can fluctuate based on the real estate market and other economic factors," said one expat who made the move to Great Guana Cay.
+It's also important to note that these prices can fluctuate based on the real estate market and other economic factors," wrote one member in Great Guana Cay.

 What should I bring when moving to Great Guana Cay?